gph82/mdciao/doc/installation.rst

   module load anaconda
   eval "$(conda shell.bash hook)" # if its the first time

- Then you should be able to follow the above instructions no problem!
+ Then you should be able to install mdciao no problem!